fengxia41103/myblog/content/thoughts/past.md

 they have for each other.
 There just isn't one single, perfectly happy, worry-free, trouble-free, conflict-free family.
-But then, with dad's current condition, he doesn't understands these troubles anymore.
+But then, with dad's current condition, he doesn't understand these troubles anymore.
 What used to be a forbidden topic can now be safely said in front of him &mdash;
 grantedly he has his own world these days and that world isn't worry free either.
 However, he is not bothered by the worries that is